HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/green_house.md

-The Green House has a 100% chance to drop an [HP-18](/guns/hp18) next to the front entrance.
+The Green House has an [HP-18](/guns/hp18) gun mount next to the front entrance.
 It also has a few [Large Drawers](/obstacles/large_drawer) and a [Bookshelf](/obstacles/bookshelf).
 Both of these have a somewhat high chance to drop a gun, so break these first so you can go into battle.